Morton Young and Borland Ltd was founded in 1900 in the Irvine Valley of Ayrshire, Scotland.

 Scottish Lace & Madras

 MYB was founded as an exclusive manufacturer of Scottish Leno Gauze weave, later known as Scottish Madras.
 'Madras' became a generic term inspired by the product's wide distribution throughout the city of Madras in India.

 In 1913 the company invested in Nottingham Lace Looms, enabling them to present a larger variety of products to their clients.
 The Irvine Valley offered the perfect damp climate for the Nottingham Lace machinery and its product.

-MYB Textiles is now the only producer in the world manufacturing with original Nottingham Lace Looms, some of them over 90 years old and up to 1220cms wide.This manufacturing process is extremely labour intensive.
+MYB Textiles is now the only producer in the world manufacturing patterned lace with original Nottingham Lace Looms, some of which are over 90 years old and up to 1220cms wide.This manufacturing process is extremely labour intensive.
 The looms run at a very slow, controlled pace so as to give a high level of quality control: this attention to detail gives the product its niche.

 MYB has invested heavily in developing and modernising the production techniques used to create its Scottish Lace and Madras.
 In return for the use of the loom that helped him produce the first seamless airbag, local inventor Michael Litton used his technical expertise to develop a bespoke technology on which MYB would then weave their Scottish Madras fabrics.

 Litton installed an Italian Vamatex loom – this new technology was to maintain the high quality product MYB were known for but with a muchlarger production capability: from 50 metres to 850 metres per loom per week.
 They still remain the only mill in the world with access to this unique technology.
 This innovation and development profoundly impacted the sales position of Morton Young and Borland and the company maintained a strong position for years thereafter.